Driving Forces of Change for Life Sciences & Analytical Instruments

 How commercial leaders are responding: Based on recent client engagements with life sciences and analytical instruments companies, the Alexander Group (AGI) has firsthand experience seeing and supporting how commercial leaders are responding.
 Stay tuned as we share contemporary responses to these challenges in future articles.

 In the meantime, you can learn more about our Life Sciences practice and how Alexander Group can help you navigate sales transformation.

-Alex Tolmasoff is a manager in the San Francisco office.
+Alex Tolmasoff is a director in the San Francisco office.
+He is a leader in the West Coast Healthcare and Life Sciences practices.
 His primary expertise is in sales and marketing strategy, product management, sales training and project management.
 His previous client engagements include start-up go-to-market strategies and new business initiatives with Fortune 500 companies.